 Also, when the Knights Templars, Royal & Select Masters, and other Masonic members get bored of all that mystical, ritual stuff, they can make use of the temple’s cafeteria, barber shop, swimming pool, handball court, gymnasium, pool hall, and 16 bowling lanes.
 So if you ever want to see the Knights Templar playing handball, you know where to go.

 Despite all this lavishness, or perhaps because of it, the Detroit Masonic Temple was reported to be in foreclosure in April 2013.
-It owned $152,000 in back taxes to Wayne County.
+It owed $152,000 in back taxes to Wayne County.
 Initially, the temple paid $10,000 and promised to pay the rest as soon as possible.
 That wasn’t necessary, however, as an anonymous donor gave the temple $142,000 to pay off the rest.
 Two months later it was revealed that the generous donor was none other than Jack White of the White Stripes.

 Jack, a Detroit native, often visited the temple when he was a kid.
 His mother worked there as an usher, a job the temple gave her when she was in desperate need of work.
 The temple renamed one of its theaters the Jack White Theater in recognition of his generosity.